- Does an Adult Have the Same Approach to Music as a Child?

 For my part, I learning to play the piano when I was five years old was very beneficial.
 I picked up the basics more quickly, and then advanced to the next stages regularly and rapidly.

-One must diligent in two ways as an adult.
+One must be diligent in two ways as an adult.
 And there are certain constraints.
-That’s what we’re going to discuss.
+That's what we're going to discuss.

 Obviously not!
 For an adult, the approach is based on a relationship to music, and so the relationship to the piano is different.
 An adult already has tastes in music, an established musical background.
 And not habitually viewing music as an accessible practice already makes it more complicated mentally.